Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 One of the most effective methods to do this is by utilizing campaigns within your digital ads.
 Alternative set-ups often leave you paying for digital ads that don’t produce qualified traffic and don’t increase leasing velocity.

-To organize your campaigns, we recommend grouping them into a strategic framework to ensure the right ads reach prospective residents at the right time.
 The strategic framework we recommend is the Awareness, Consideration, and Decision framework.
 This strategic framework aligns well with the typical prospective resident's apartment search:

 A defensive advertising campaign is an apartment marketing tactic that protects or defends keywords specific to your community's name or identity against competitors and ensures your property reaches the potential residents actively searching for it on Google.
 You must have defensive ads so your highly qualified prospects can access the information they seek.
 If they can do so, the chances that they ultimately sign a lease to rent an apartment grow exponentially.